Skip to main content

 Tanno, the Japanese Language Program coordinator in the Department of Modern & Classical Languages, Literatures and Cultures, also was a candidate for the Kentucky World Language Association’s Outstanding Teacher of the Year Award.

 In addition, UK alumna Collin Smith received the association’s Outstanding Rising Star Teacher Award.
-The award recognizes teachers with fewer than five years of experience who have helped their students and
+The award recognizes teachers with fewer than five years of experience who have helped their

 By Lindsey Piercy